Frequently Asked Questions

 Who makes the items in your shop?

-This is a two-person workshop.
-Tracey is the main craftsman, and Kathrina is the apprentice/assistant.
+It is just the two of us, Tracey and Kathrina, creating and managing the shop.
 Any item we offer will have had no more than two sets of hands creating it.

 Where do you get the wood you use?